meginwinnipeg/workshops/content/classes/GEOG2200/content/analyze.md

 ![AGOL workspace](img/analyze/step2g.PNG)<br>

-## 3. Create a **heat map** do show distribution.
+## 3. Create a **heat map** to show distribution.

-1. Click the  dropdown arrow beside the **Open in Map Viewer** option at the top of the list of options on the right side of your feature service window.
+1. Click the  dropdown arrow beside the **Open in Map Viewer Classic** option at the top of the list of options on the right side of your feature service window.
 2. Select the **add to new map** option.
 The data may take a couple of seconds to load.
 ![AGOL workspace](img/analyze/step3a.PNG)<br>